cbtnuggets/lib-dynamock-nodejs/README.md

 <a name="support"></a>
 ## Support

-_* We're open to suggestions, feel free to message us on [how to get in touch](URL, etc.) or [Create an issue](https://github.com/cbtnuggets/lib-dynamock-nodejs/issues/new).*
+We're open to suggestions, feel free to message us at `opensource@cbtnuggets.com` or [Create an issue](https://github.com/cbtnuggets/lib-dynamock-nodejs/issues/new).
-* Pull requests are also welcome!*_
+_Pull requests are also welcome!_

-<a name="development"></a>
-## Development

-_**Do we need any Development information?**_
-TBD

 <a name="roadmap"></a>
 ## Roadmap
 One of the most difficult things concerning Dynamock is where does its features stop - Is this a Unit Test solution or a fully fledged In-Memory datastore that supports even the most advanced DynamoDB Features?

-Honestly - we still don't know, we know what WE are currently using it for but that doesn't mean that it couldn't be adopted for more intense cases.
+Honestly - we still don't know, we have our own use cases, but that doesn't mean that it couldn't be adopted for more intense cases.

 As this project (hopefully) grows - here is a list of what I think Dynamock IS and ISN'T at the time of conception.

-Dynamock IS:
+Dynamock **IS**:
   * Lightweight
   * In-Memory (No SQLLite, Database files, Redis Stores..)
   * Unit-Testing Solution
   * SDK Compliant  (Validates API Calls according to specified version)
   * Capable of being seeded by CloudFormation and other .yaml/.json resources

-Dyanmock ISN'T:
+Dyanmock **ISN'T**:
   * to be used for Performance testing
   * to be relied on for anything pertaining to Read/Write Capacity Units
-  * for use at large scale

 Here are some features which are either underway or planned:
   * Implementation of AWS errors (Param Validation, Table Validation, Index Validation, Expression Validation)
   * Improved logic for the creation and interaction of Local & Global Secondary Indices
   * Index Validation for Query calls
-  * .... more and more and more, basically this is still missing a TON of Dynamo features, simple error checking, and on and on and on
+  * More DDB features

 If you want to see a new feature feel free to [create a new Issue](https://github.com/cbtnuggets/lib-dynamock-nodejs/issues/new)

 <a name="contributors"></a>
 ## Contributing back
-This project is still in it's early infancy, so if you'd like to contribute or complain feel free to reach out to @t0nyt93 directly.

-_See (link to) CONTRIBUTING.md  for information on how to contribute._
+Please submit bug reports and feature requests through the Issues tab.

+If you would like to submit a pull request, fork the project and make your changes.
+Create the pull request with the base branch set to `develop`.
+Include the PR with a corresponding Issue.

+Contact `opensource@cbtnuggets.com` directly with any questions you have about contributing to this project.

 <a name="license"></a>
 ## License

-_Dynamock is made available under the [Name of License](License URL)._
+_Dynamock is made available under the [MIT](https://opensource.org/licenses/MIT) license._

 <a name="authors"></a>
 ## Authors